 • ❌ Not meant to replace your bank account, but to supplement it.
 E.g. outbound transfers do not come from your business name, and not all inbound transfers are accepted.

-• ❌ The online card spending limit of £5,000/day may not be enough for every business.
-Though, bank transfers are not limited.
+• ❌ The online card spending limit of $15,000/day may not be enough for every business.
+Though, bank transfers have a much higher limit of $100,000 USD/EUR/GBP.

 United States